 pip uninstall package_name

-To see all packages installed on your system:
+To see all packages currently installed in your environment, you can use:

 pip list